DataDog/documentation/content/en/synthetics/_index.md

 ---
 title: Synthetics
 kind: documentation
-description: "Make sure the most critical parts of your product are up and running from various locations around the world."
+description: "Use automated testing to ensure the most critical parts of your systems and applications are up and running from various locations around the world."
 disable_toc: true
 aliases:
   - /integrations/synthetics/